jewettaij/visfd/doc/doc_filter_mrc.md

 Tensor-voting refinement is not done by default because it can be a very expensive computation.

+Note: The tensor-voting algorithm selected the "-surface-tv" argument is **extremely slow**.
+Typically, once you have detected the surfaces in an image, you will want to analyze them to stitch together larger surfaces, with the correct orientation.
+This is usually an iterative process.
+Consequenly, **it is strongly recommended that you use the ("-save-progress")[#--save-progress-FILENAME-and--load-progress-FILENAME] argument,** so that you don't need to repeat the tensor-voting calculation each time.

 *(Note: -surface-tv is not an independent filter.
 It enables refinement of existing results from the -surface filter.
 This argument is ignored unless the -surface argument is also used.)*

-*(Technical details: The width of the Gaussian used in the radial-decay
-                     function used in tensor voting has a width of σ_tv = σ_ratio ⨉ σ,
-                     where "σ" is the bluring used in the ridge detection and it has a value of σ=thickness/√3)*
+*(Technical details: The width of the Gaussian used in the radial-decay function used in tensor voting has a width of σ_tv = σ_ratio ⨉ σ, where "σ" is the bluring used in the ridge detection and it has a value of σ=thickness/√3)*

 ### -surface-tv-angle-exponent n